Shams900/Predicting_Credit_Card_Approvals_using_ML/README.md

 It can be deduced from the findings of the research that this model automates around 79% of credit card application approval processing, hence the model can be successfully used at the management level.

 # Technologies Used
-1- Python (used for data manipulation and constructing a model)
+1- Python

-2- Pandas & NumPy (data wrangling)
+2- Pandas & NumPy

-3- Scikit-learn (fitting and optimizing patterns)
+3- Scikit-learn=